Radhika-789/Facial-Skin-Disease-Classification/README.md

 ## 👩‍💻 Contributor

-**Radhika**
+**Radhika Nijhara**

+- B.Tech, Artificial Intelligence & Data Science
+- Indian Institute of Technology Jodhpur
 - GitHub: [@Radhika-789](https://github.com/Radhika-789)
-- GSSoC 2026 Contributor

 ---

-## 📜 License
+## 🙏 Acknowledgements

-This project is part of the [Deep Learning Simplified](https://github.com/abhisheks008/DL-Simplified) open source repository under GSSoC 2026.
+This project was developed as part of a contribution to the Deep Learning Simplified open-source repository during GSSoC 2026.